International students who have completed a McGill degree can obtain a Post Graduation Work Permit, with:

 2. Valid CAQ & Study Permit

-3. Letter from Service Point and/or your Faculty confirming that you have completed all the requirements of your program of study OR transcripts indicating completion of program of study.
+3. Letter from Minerva or Service Point confirming that you have completed all the requirements of your program of study OR transcripts indicating completion of program of study.

-Optional documents: In case further proof is requested, you may want to bring your student card and a copy of your most recent proof of enrolment (just in case).
-Also, immigration officers occasionally ask students whether they have enough money to pay for their living costs while looking for work.
+Optional documents: Immigration officers occasionally ask students whether they have enough money to pay for their living costs while looking for work.
 If you're not already employed, it's a good idea to have a copy of your latest bank statement or any other document proving that you have sufficient funds to pay your rent while looking for work (there is no specific amount required by CIC).

 The following answer is taken directly from the CIC website: